Waldorf education: Educational theory and practice

 The philosophical foundation of the Waldorf approach, anthroposophy, underpins its primary pedagogical goals: to provide an education that enables children to become free human beings, and to help children to incarnate their "unfolding spiritual identity", carried from the preceding spiritual existence, as beings of body, soul, and spirit in this lifetime.
 Educational researcher Martin Ashley suggests that the latter role would be problematic for secular teachers and parents in state schools, and the commitment to a spiritual background both of the child and the education has been problematic for some committed to a secular perspective.

 While anthroposophy underpins the curriculum design, pedagogical approach, and organizational structure, it is explicitly not taught within the school curriculum and studies have shown that Waldorf pupils have little awareness of it.
 Tensions may arise within the Waldorf community between the commitment to Steiner's original intentions and openness to new directions in education, such as the incorporation of new technologies or modern methods of accountability and assessment.
+Prominent critics of Waldorf education commonly focus their criticism on its links to anthroposophy.
+While scholars with more favorable views of Waldorf education point out that Steiner never wanted Waldorf schools to be schools based on anthroposophy as a worldview.
+Jost Schieren argues that legal frameworks in countries such as Germany, which force Waldorf education to conform to non-anthroposophical standards, and social factors which only allow it to be evaluated according to the standards of empirical education science lead to an environment in which these tensions grow ever larger.
+Waldorf education can—according to this perspective—only use anthroposophy as a methodical tool, but not as one to derive the contents of its teaching materials; a situation which in essence means a continual and ever-expanding relinquishment of anthroposophy by the field of Waldorf education.

 Waldorf schools frequently have striking architecture, employing walls meeting at varied angles (not only perpendicularly).
 The walls are often painted in subtle colors, often with a lazure technique, and include textured surfaces.